 What is Modern Setup Host on your computer?

-Modern Setup Host or the SetupHost.exe file comes bundled in Windows 10 and runs in the background of your system when you install Windows Updates.
-This process prepares your machine for updates and facilitates the system setup when you upgrade your operating system to a newer Windows 10 edition.
-Sometimes, SetupHost.exe can ven show high CPU or Memory usage.
+Modern Setup Host or the SetupHost.exe file is a Windows operating system process that prepares your machine for updates and facilitates the system setup when you upgrade your operating system to a newer Windows 10 edition.
+It comes bundled in Windows 10 and runs in the background of your system when you install Windows Updates.
+This SetupHost.exe process can sometimes show high CPU or Memory usage.

 You can find the SetupHost.exe file in the $Windows.~BT/Sources folder of your computer.
 It doesn’t interfere with the running of your machine, except when you install a Windows update.
 This is the only time Modern Setup Host should appear in Task Manager.